Doing Dementia Together™, we can make living well with dementia, the expectation, not the exception.

 SPECAL® (pronounced “speckle”) is a unique, evidence-based, simple, counter-intuitive dementia management method that can be learned and used by anyone involved in the care of a person with dementia.
-SPECAL® was developed in the UK by the Contented Dementia Trust over the past 30+ years ago, and introduced in North America 15 years ago.
+SPECAL® was developed in the UK by the Contented Dementia Trust over the past 30+ years ago, and was introduced at Dementia Together by the first SPECAL Practitioner in North America.
 SPECAL® is highly practical and effective.
 It gives those in caregiving roles, the why, what, and how to promote lifelong well-being for the person living with dementia.
 SPECAL® is a family-led model which has demonstrated improved empathy, harmony, and resilience for care partners.
 SPECAL® is tailor-made for the condition of dementia, whatever the cause.

 Like other approaches rooted in person-directed or relationship-based care models, SPECAL® places the well-being of the person with dementia at the center of care.